jconstam/lazybox/README.md

 ## Testing
 In order to test Lazybox, there are 3 components:

 1) CTest - Executes the Lazybox binary and the various symlinks to verify that the commands are executed as expected.
+In addition, each command is run through [Valgrind](http://www.valgrind.org/) to ensure there are no memory leaks.

 2) Unity - Unit testing for code written in C.